 Maori who live in areas with a high proportion of Maori residents are the most likely to be Maori language speakers.
-Regions with higher than average proportions of Maori with conversational Maori skills were Gisborne (34 per cent), Bay of Plenty (32 per cent), Northland (29 per cent), Hawkes Bay and Waikato (27 per cent).
-A similar pattern was apparent among non-Maori speakers of Maori.
+Regions with higher than average proportions of Maori with conversational Maori skills were Gisborne (35 percent), Bay of Plenty (32 percent), Northland (30 percent), Waikato (28 percent) and Hawkes Bay (27 percent).